-  In fact, one of the primary goals of The Whitt Law Firm is to help business investors (and their families) enter and live in the United States.
+In fact, one of the primary goals of business immigration attorney Wendy Whitt is to help investors (and their families) enter and live in the United States.
 If you are willing to invest significant monies in a U.S. based business and create jobs, you may be welcomed and given a green card.

 - If you have a green card, you are allowed to enter, live in, work, and reenter the United States.

 - The green card is permanent under most circumstances and you are welcome to apply for citizenship when you meet the residency qualifications.Wendy is willing to help business investors and their families come to the United States regardless of which state they choose to relocate to – Texas, California, New York, North Carolina, etc. As an immigration attorney, she is licensed to practice under U.S. immigration laws, throughout the entire country and world.In addition to business investors, Wendy helps U.S. businesses and foreign national workers, especially highly trained workers, work together.